anyiheng119/anyiheng119.github.io/_pages/research.md

 ## Research Presentations

+**Yiheng An**, Jia Li, Jeffrey Camm, Liang Hu, Qinqin Zhuge and Bingxin Jia (2025).
+"Personalized Real-Time Incentives for Customer Service Agents: An Intelligent Decision-Support System" Accepted talk at the *Conference on Information Systems and Technology (CIST)* in Atlanta, GA.

+**Yiheng An**, Jia Li, Jeffrey Camm, Liang Hu, Qinqin Zhuge and Bingxin Jia (2025).
+"IMPACT: An Inference-Driven Modeling Framework for Cost-Effective Incentive Allocation in Service Operations" Accepted talk at the 3rd Workshop on Causal Inference and Machine Learning in Practice at the *31st ACM ***SIGKDD*** Conference on Knowledge Discovery and Data Mining* in Toronto, ON, Canada.

 **Yiheng An**, Jia Li, Jeffrey D. Camm (2025).
 "Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics" Invited talk at the *35th Annual POMS Conference* in Atlanta, GA.

 **Yiheng An**, Jia Li, Jeffrey D. Camm (2025).
 "Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics" Accepted talk at the *54th Annual Meeting of Southeast Decision Sciences Institute* in Greenville, SC.